algosup/2023-2024-project-5-flutter-team-1/documents/technical_specifications/technicalspecifications.md

 **This document is primarily intended for:**

 - Software Engineers:
     to understand the user and technical requirements, and to guide their work.
-Help them understand risks and challenges and choices made.
+Help them understand challenges and choices made.

 ## Overview